 There are four soccer fields on the southern side of the park, heavily used by local soccer clubs.
 A pavilion overlooks the soccer fields and large partially paved parking lots serve visitors.
 A gravel and dirt road bring visitors to an informal fishing spot and canoe/kayak launch at the Farmington River on the north side of the park.
-A practice field and soccer wall are also located in this section of the park.
+A practice field Figure 7.1: Pavilion at Curtis Park and soccer wall are also located in this section of the park.